Gniang/drone-teams/README.md

 drone-teams is developed by Joel Damata.
 https://github.com/jdamata/drone-teams

-It's added support for the AdaptiveCard format.
+It's added support for the AdaptiveCard format and new webhook(workflow / powerautomate).

 ### Drone Pipeline Usage